-This Information Memorandum will be published on the website of MARF (http://www.bmerf.es)
+This Information Memorandum will be published on the website of MARF (www.bolsasymercados.es).

 23. Description of the placement system and, if applicable, subscription of the issue

 Placement by the Managers

 The Managers may intermediate in the placement of the Commercial Paper, without prejudice to the Managers being able to subscribe the Commercial Paper in their own name.